teacheredu-euniwell/oer-diversity-inclusion/README.md

 ### 4.5 Tips for Planning Co-Teaching in the Classroom

-> __Your task:__
+> @admonition(warning, Task: )
 >
-> 1. Starting at 4 Min. watch the "Special Education and Regular Eduaction: Working Together" video interview with Christie Eleeson and LeeAnna Rabine.
+> 1. Watch the "Special Education and Regular Education: Working Together" video interview with Christie Eleeson and LeeAnna Rabine.
+You can start at the 4th minute.
+>
 > 2. From their point of view, what are the outcomes and benefits of co-teaching in the classroom for students and teachers?
+>
-> 3. Answer the question by using the "drag and drop" interaction below.
+> 3. Answer the question using the "drag and drop" interaction below.

 Video: Special Education and Regular Education: Working Together
 ---